DJKnaeckebrot/zeenbot/readme.md

 # Config

 The bot uses Assistants Centers Discord Dashboard and Soft UI in a modified version.
-To use it copy the .env.example and fill in your details
+To use it copy the .env.example and fill in your details.
+Also modify the /Events/Client/config.json according to [Soft UI settings](https://dbd-docs.assistantscenter.com/soft-ui/setup/#creating-config-json)

 # License